osu-crypto/libOTe/README.md

 ## Introduction

 This library provides several different classes of OT protocols.
-First is the base OT protocol of Naor Pinkas [NP01].
-This protocol bootstraps all the other OT extension protocols.
+First is the base OT protocol of [NP01, CO15, MR19].
+These protocol bootstraps all the other OT extension protocols.
 Within the OT extension protocols, we have 1-out-of-2, 1-out-of-N and K-out-of-N, both in the semi-honest and malicious settings.